alisontuiyott/ML_Upskill/README.md

 # ML_Upskill
 The goal of this project is to upskill our machine learning skills

-Authors: Alison Tuiyott & Caprichia Jeffers
+Authors: Alison Tuiyott & Cprch